ibm-cloud-architecture/refarch-cognitive-conversation-broker/doc/tutorial/README.md

 You should also read [Cognitive Conversation introduction](https://www.ibm.com/devops/method/content/architecture/cognitiveConversationDomain)

 # Hands on lab - Step by step
-As mentioned above the training was ported to the Garage Method [Tutorial section](https://www.ibm.com/devops/method/tutorials/watson_conversation_support) so you should follow the step by step instruction from this web site, but as new product capabilities were introduced since the last publish, we are specifying below some change to the tutorial that will stay here until they are ported to the tutorial.
+As mentioned above the training was ported to the Garage Method [Tutorial section](https://www.ibm.com/devops/method/tutorials/watson_conversation_support) so you should follow the step by step instruction from this web site, but as new product capabilities were introduced since the last publish, we are specifying below some change to the tutorial that will stay here until they are ported to the method web site.

-For beginners, please perform the tasks 1 to 6.
-Developers can do all the tasks.

 ## Task 1 - Create Conversation Service
 New screen shots: